patricktcoakley/gdvm/README.md

 ### Getting Started

-fgvm downloads and installs Godot into folders inside of `~/fgvm/` for macOS and Linux, and `C:\Users\USERNAME\fgvm\` for Windows; this might be customizable in the future.
+fgvm downloads and installs Godot into folders inside of `~/fgvm/` for macOS and Linux, and `$env:USERPROFILE\fgvm\` for Windows.
+You can customize this location using the `FGVM_HOME` environment variable (see [Environment Variables](#environment-variables)).
-Each installation will be in a folder with the `VERSION-TYPE-RUNTIME`.
-So if you installed the 4.3 stable with .NET support, it would be in a folder marked
+Each installation will be in a folder with the `<VERSION>-<TYPE>-<RUNTIME>`; which equates to version number, the release type (stable, dev, etc), and the runtime (standard or .NET).
+For example, if you installed the 4.3 stable with .NET support, it would be in a folder marked `4.3-stable-mono`.
-`4.3-stable-mono`.

 By default, when you install a version a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) is created in a folder called `bin`.
-This is what the `fgvm godot` command is using by default, or you can run `fgvm godot -i` to pick any another installation to launch, or you can simply use `fgvm set` to pick the version you want to launch by default.
+This is what the `fgvm godot` command is running when you don't pass any arguments, but you can also just run `fgvm godot -i` to pick any another installation to launch, or you can simply use `fgvm set` to pick the version you want to launch by default.
-This command was added to not have to rely on having your `PATH` variable set to use symlinks.
-You can also just drag the symlink to your taskbar or dock (depending on your OS and desktop environment) for easy launching through icons; for macOS you would specifically use `.app`.
-However, if you'd like to be able to just run `godot` from the terminal directly, see [PATH](#path) for basic instructions

-Right now it supports installing whatever your computer supports by CPU and OS, so if you're running Windows on a standard x86-standard CPU you are able to install and run versions of Godot all the way back to 1.x. macOS went through multiple architecture transitions since Godot 1 and so most modern Macs will only support releases as far back as ~3.3, but if you have an older Mac you should still be able to install whatever it supports (should fgvm itself be able to run on the system).
+Right now fvgm supports installing whatever your computer supports by CPU and OS, so if you're running Windows on a standard x86_64 CPU you are able to install and run versions of Godot all the way back to 1.x. macOS went through multiple architecture transitions since Godot 1 and so most modern Macs will only support releases as far back as ~3.3, but if you have an older Mac you should still be able to install whatever it supports (should fgvm itself be able to run on the system).
 An override to force downloads on unsupported systems may be added later, but it hasn't come up as a requested feature yet.

 ### Commands